 Can free poker practice prove a strategy works?

-No. Practice can help you learn rules and examples, but it cannot prove a bluffing, position, range or tournament strategy in real-money conditions.
+No. Practice can help you learn rules and examples, but it cannot prove a bluffing, position, range, tournament or real-money strategy.

-Is free poker the same as real-money poker?
+Is free poker practice the same as real-money poker?

-The rules may be similar, but pressure, incentives, opponents, rake, legal context and emotional risk can be different.
+No. Rules may be similar, but money pressure, incentives, opponents, rake, legal context, tax records and emotional risk can be different.

 Can I use poker tools while playing online?

-Use tools for off-table study unless the operator's current rules explicitly allow use during play.
-During-play assistance may violate poker-room terms.
+Use tools for off-table study unless the poker room's current rules explicitly allow use during play.
+During-play assistance, charts, solvers or calculators can violate poker-room terms.

 Does this page recommend moving to paid poker?

 No. This page is educational.
-Any paid decision requires legal, tax, operator and responsible-gambling checks.
+Any paid decision requires separate checks for legal availability, operator terms, tax records, bankroll boundaries and responsible-gambling support.